foundationkitty/ynodesktop/README.md

 yarn dist
 ```

-If you need to build the project without Discord RPC, use the following command:
+If you need to build the project without Discord RPC, use the following command and edit main entrypoint in package.json:

 ```sh
 yarn dist-nodrpc